playfultechnology/pid-invertedpendulum/README.md

 # pid-invertedpendulum

 ## Method of Operation
+There are four buttons on the control unit - two on the top (labelled RESET, USER), and two on the front (labelled X, M).
-There is a single user input button.
-Its functionality is defined in the Key() method of BALANCE\CONTROL\control.c as follows:
+Input functionality is defined in the Key() method of BALANCE\CONTROL\control.c as follows:
+ - Press RESET button : Resets to default state
- - Single Click : Forward Direction Balance
+ - Single Click USER button : Start / Stop balancing
- - Double Click : Reverse Direction Balance
+ - ( Double Click USER : Reverse Direction Balance according to code, but I can't see how you'd be able to do this)
- - Long Press : Toggle Auto-Balance Mode
+ - Long Press X : Toggle Auto-Balance Mode.

-Auto-Balance mode will swing the pendulum back and forward until it reaches a point when:
+When Auto-Balance is selected, the Blue LED L2 will light up.
+Starting balancing in this mode will swing the pendulum back and forward until it reaches a point when:
  - the position is not close to the edge
  - the angle is near the balance point
  - the angular velocity is close to 0